Hodapp87/prosha/README.md

 - Take a square.
 Wrap it around to a torus.
 Now add a twist (about the axis that is normal to the square).
 This is simple, but it looks pretty cool.
+- How can I take tangled things like the cinquefoil and produce more 'iterative' versions that still weave around?